classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe-direct.md

 <br>

-You can enter Stripe **Test** keys to Test payment using Stripe Test Card, and Stripe **Live** keys to make real payments.
+You can use Stripe **Test** keys to test payments with Stripe Test Cards, or Stripe **Live** keys to accept real payments.

 <a name="organizer-setup"></a>

-## Organizer Setup
+## Organizer Setup: Connect Stripe for Direct Payouts

-Admin needs to follow the below steps to start receiving payout directly into their Stripe account-
+Organizers should follow these steps to start receiving payouts directly into their Stripe account:

 1. Login as Organizer and go to `Profile`
 2. Click on **Connect with Stripe**
-3. It'll take you to Stripe website, and from their follow through the steps and you'll be good to go.
+3. You will be redirected to Stripe; follow the steps to connect your account.
-4. Once you connect it successfully, you'll see **Stripe Connected** button, which means, Done.
+4. Once connected, you will see the **Stripe Connected** button, confirming successful setup.

 ---